 ½ cup pearl barley, washed, pre-boiled, and set aside

-1 cup nuts – I used 80% walnuts, the rest pecans
+1 cup mixed nuts – I used 80% walnuts, the rest pecans (you can improvise with your favourite nuts)

 1 cup grated vegan cheese of your choice (I used the mozzarella from my book) – this is an optional ingredient